 The Company’s primary objective for holding derivative instruments is to reduce its exposure to foreign currency rate changes.
 The Company reduces its exposure by entering into forward foreign exchange contracts with respect to operating expenses that are forecasted to be incurred in currencies other than the U.S. dollar.
 A majority of the Company’s revenues and operating expenditures are transacted in U.S. dollars.
 However, certain operating expenditures are incurred in or exposed to other currencies, primarily the New Israeli Shekel (“NIS”).

 The Company has established forecasted transaction currency risk management programs to protect against fluctuations in fair value and the volatility of future cash flows caused by changes in exchange rates.
 The Company’s currency risk management program includes forward foreign exchange contracts designated as cash flow hedges.
 These forward foreign exchange contracts generally mature within 12 months.
 Over the last several quarters, the Company has closed forward foreign exchange contracts beyond 12 months to capitalize on more favorable rates.
-In addition, the Company enters into forward contracts to hedge a portion of its monetary items in the balance sheet, such as trade receivables and payables, denominated in Pound Sterling and Euro for short-term periods (the “Fair Value Hedging Program”).
+In addition, the Company enters into forward contracts to hedge a portion of its monetary items in the balance sheet, such as trade receivables and payables, denominated in Euro and Pound Sterling for short-term periods (the “Fair Value Hedging Program”).
 The purpose of the Fair Value Hedging Program is to protect the fair value of the monetary assets from foreign exchange rate fluctuations.
 Gains and losses from derivatives related to the Fair Value Hedging Program are not designated as hedging instruments.
 The Company does not enter into derivative financial instruments for trading or speculative purposes.

-Derivative instruments measured at fair value and their classification on the consolidated balance sheets are presented in the following table (in thousands):
+Derivative instruments measured at fair value and their classification on the condensed consolidated balance sheets are presented in the following table (in thousands):

 | | | | | | | | | | | | | | | | | | | | | | | |